TheMaor2804/MaorCohenPortfolio/README.md

 ## Contact

-Feel free to reach out through the contact form on this website or by email at MaorC2804@gmail.com.
+Feel free to reach out by email at MaorC2804@gmail.com.